truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 * Setting up replication to another system (remote replication)
 * Adding a cloud storage provider service and setting up a cloud sync task

-You can take single [snapshots]({{< relref "CreatingSnapshots.md" >}}) or [schedule periodic snapshot tasks]({{< relref "PeriodicSnapshotTasksSCALE.md" >}}) to capture changes to stored data without the storage overhead that comes with backing up through data replication, or you can use one of the [replication options]({{< relref "/SCALE/SCALETutorials/DataProtection/Replication/_index.md" >}}) SCALE provides.
+You can take single [snapshots]({{< relref "CreatingSnapshots.md" >}}) or [schedule periodic snapshot tasks]({{< relref "PeriodicSnapshotTasksSCALE.md" >}}) to capture changes to stored data without the storage overhead that comes with backing up through data replication, or you can use one of the [replication options]({{< relref "/SCALE/SCALETutorials/DataProtection/Replication/_index.md" >}}) TrueNAS provides.

-Another option is to create an account with a cloud storage service provider, then let SCALE manage the backups.
+Another option is to create an account with a cloud storage service provider, then let TrueNAS manage the backups.
 Use the **Backup Credentials** screen [**Cloud Credentials**]({{< relref "AddCloudCredentials.md" >}}) to add authentication credentials for a supported cloud service provider, and go to **Data Protection** to schedule a [**Cloud Sync Tasks**]({{< relref "/SCALE/SCALETutorials/DataProtection/CloudSynctasks/_index.md" >}}) that regularly backs up your storage data to the cloud.

 ## Checking System Alert Settings and Services
-You can view system alerts, configure an alert service, and enter an email account to receive alerts from SCALE through the **Alerts** icon found on the top toolbar.
+You can view system alerts, configure an alert service, and enter an email account to receive alerts from TrueNAS through the **Alerts** icon found on the top toolbar.
 {{< expand "Configuring Alerts" "v" >}}
-The alert icon on the [top toolbar]({{< relref "/SCALE/SCALEUIReference/toptoolbar/_index.md" >}}) displays a red circle with a number in it if SCALE encounters a configuration error or exceeds a threshold that you set (such as a temperature or a usage level).
+The alert icon on the [top toolbar]({{< relref "/SCALE/SCALEUIReference/toptoolbar/_index.md" >}}) displays a red circle with a number in it if TrueNAS encounters a configuration error or exceeds a threshold that you set (such as a temperature or a usage level).
 The number indicates how many new alerts have occurred.
 Click on the alert icon to open the **[Alerts]({{< relref "/SCALE/SCALEUIReference/toptoolbar/alerts/_index.md" >}})** panel.